der-amit/der-amit/README.md

-# Hi there 👋, I'm Amit Kumar Mishra
+# Hi there 👋, I'm Amit Kumar Mishra!

 I'm a data scientist with over 5 years of experience delivering end-to-end data solutions across finance, marketing, and media tech domains.
 I specialize in exploratory data analysis, predictive modeling, ETL pipelines, and machine learning deployment using technologies like XGBoost, KNN, and SVM.
 I have a proven track record of building automated workflows that drive significant revenue growth and improve model accuracy.